Are you looking for a colorful, peaceful fish to add to your aquarium? If so, Rainbowfish may be the perfect choice for you!

 Rainbow fish are low maintenance and are a favorite for beginners.
 The fish rarely gets sick as long as water quality is maintained.
 They also don’t need to eat every day.
 You can be away from home for a long weekend without needing anyone to feed your fish.

 The fish are accustomed to going without food for days during famine periods in the wild.
 A Rainbowfish is the best choice for anyone looking for a pet despite their busy schedules.

-Rainbowfish are calm and non-aggressive species.
+Rainbowfish are a calm non-aggressive species.
 They like to shoal and should be kept in groups of six or more.
-Rainbowfish are easygoing and will let other species live peacefully in the tanks.
-Here is a list of best tank mates for the Rainbowfish.
+Rainbowfish are easy-going and will let other species live peacefully in their tanks.
+Here is a list of best tank mates for Rainbowfish.